 The Case Officer is available to offer the Parish further information or advice.
 We prefer requests in writing, so please email the Case Officer, or email@example.com.
 It is also helpful if the Parish has one contact point for the Case Officer.

 Where the parish raises issues that are not regarded as material to the consideration of the planning application, we will write and let you know

 Planning applications can only be determined on material planning considerations and this specifically excludes such things as loss of value or loss of view.
-A guidance note on matters which can and cannot be considered 'material' is available from Planning Services, or see the web page 'object or comment on a current planning application'.
+A guidance note on matters which can and cannot be considered 'material' is available from Planning Services, or read object or comment on a current planning application.